The Sacred Valley Ride 11D/10N, Riding holiday with scheduled departure dates (Cusco, The Sacred Valley of the Incas, Machu Picchu).

-- Price includes meals as reflected in the itinerary, professional English speaking trail guide, horses, tack, all trip gear, land travel, entrance fees to the ruins, train, bus and entrance fee to Machu Picchu and all accommodation (including 10 nights in hotels).
+- Price includes meals as reflected in the itinerary, professional English speaking trail guide, support team including grooms, 4x4 back up vehicle, all land transfers, train, bus and entrance fee to Machu Picchu and all accommodation (10 overnights in comfortable hotels).

 Price does not include

 - Price does not include dinner on Day 6, meals in Cusco on Day 7 and lunch at Machu Picchu on Day 4.